romark21/-QA/README.md

 You are given positive integers N, M, X.
 Write a function that returns the amount the construction company can get from selling all the apartments.
 The solution can be executed in any modern programming language.
 It is allowed to use pseudocode.

+3. In the folder "ТЗ Aston Задание_2" contains the program and the test is written using pytest

+   Task #1
+  Write a program that takes as input two integers (a and b) and performs the following actions with them:
+- compares these two numbers and returns the result of the comparison by outputting one of the options to the console:
+"a > b", "a < b" or "a = b";

+- performs addition, subtraction, division and multiplication operations with these numbers and outputs the result to the console.

+                                      Task #2
+  Write a program that takes as input two strings (a and b) and compares them.
+As a result of the comparison in the console console should display one of the messages: "The strings are non-identical" or "The strings are identical".

+                                      Task #3
+An array of integers is given: [1, 2, 3, 4, 5, 6, 7, 8, 9, 10].
+It is necessary to write a program that will print all the
+even numbers.